 In alignment with the City of Surrey's core values (teamwork, community, innovation, integrity and service), as the successful candidate you will have the following qualifications:

 • A relevant diploma from a recognized post-secondary institution. • By-Law Compliance, Enforcement, and Investigative Skills Level1 or equivalent. • Minimum 4 full-time years related or field investigative experience. • Familiarity with the Rules of Evidence. • The ability to pass a Police Information Check (PIC). • A valid and unrestricted driver's license with a safe driving record. • An equivalent combination of education and experience may be considered.
 Directly related municipal experience is an asset.
-Other Information
+Conditions of Employment

 This position requires completion of a Police Information Check.

-This job will be posted until filled.
+This job will be posted until November 23, 2022.
 Our Values Integrity - Service - Teamwork - Innovation - Community

 Community and Social Services